Security-Onion-Solutions/securityonion-docs/accounts.rst

 In Security Onion, there are two main types of accounts:

    - operating system (OS) accounts
-   - application accounts used when authenticating to Sguil, Squert, or Kibana
+   - application accounts used when authenticating to Security Onion Console (SOC), Grafana, or TheHive

 .. toctree::
    :maxdepth: 2